fuzziqersoftware/newserv/README.md

 The remote server will probably try to assign you a Guild Card number that doesn't match the one you have on newserv.
 On PSO DC, PC and GC, the proxy server rewrites the commands in transit to make it look like the remote server assigned you the same Guild Card number as you have on newserv, but if the remote server has some external integrations (e.g. forum or Discord bots), they will use the Guild Card number that the remote server believes it has assigned to you.
 The number assigned by the remote server is shown to you when you first connect to the remote server, and you can retrieve it in lobbies or during games with the $li command.

 Some chat commands (see below) have the same basic function on the proxy server but have different effects or conditions.
-In addition, there are some server shell commands that affect clients on the proxy (run 'help' in the shell to see what they are).
-All proxy commands in the server shell only work when there's exactly one client connected through the proxy, since there isn't (yet) a way to say via the shell which session you want the command to apply to.
+In addition, there are some server shell commands that affect clients on the proxy (run `help` in the shell to see what they are).
+If there's only one proxy session open, the shell's proxy commands will affect that session.
+Otherwise, you'll have to specify which session to affect with the `on` prefix - to send a chat message in LinkedSession:17205AE4, for example, you would run `on 17205AE4 chat ...`.

 ### Chat commands